cheapjack/DigitalMigrations/docs/Year2_Class1.md

  * [OpenSCAD](http://www.openscad.org/)
  * Or for a more simple design environment setup a free account for [TinkerCAD](https://www.tinkercad.com/)

+#### Topography Data

-Want to print out `.stl` files from opentopography?
+Want to print out `.stl` files from the topography on Google Maps?
 Have a look at [Terrain2STL](http://jthatch.com/Terrain2STL/) and try importing to tinkerCAD or OPENSCAD.
+Then mash up/combine with some anonomised personal data geometry you made previously.
+You can't import with the vanilla OpenJSCAD but you can do if you build your own from [OpenJSCAD on github](https://github.com/jscad/OpenJSCAD.org).
+I'd recommend merging it in TinkerCAD or a standalone OpenSCAD application.

+I've made a model of the topography around [LICA here for you to look at](https://github.com/cheapjack/DigitalMigrations/blob/master/models/Bailrigg.stl)

 ### Interaction and Coding for Artists